parrt/msds621/projects/bayes/bayes.md

 ## Deliverables

-To submit your project, ensure that your {bayes.py} file is submitted to your repository.
+To submit your project, ensure that your `bayes.py` file is submitted to your repository.
 That file must be in the root of your `bayes`-*userid* repository.
+It should not have a main program and should consist of a collection of functions.

 **Please do not add the data to your repository!**